 Ang (Eppendorf): Many link single-use with drawbacks such as the uncertainty of seam integrity or the apprehension of moving from one technology to another (glass or rocker bag) to a rigid wall single-use vessel because it’s new and there’s a lot of money on the line.

-Galliher (GE Healthcare Life Sciences): Leaks are still occurring too frequently with certain bags and this can be a concern, especially for large-scale processes.
+Galliher (Cytiva): Leaks are still occurring too frequently with certain bags and this can be a concern, especially for large-scale processes.
 The design of the bag needs to be robust and the manufacturing, transport, and handling steps must be optimized to minimize the risk for leaks.

 Another potential issue is the availability of timely global service and support.
 A good relation with the vendor’s local team, with support from global expertise if needed, would be a good starting point for resolving issues quickly and conveniently.